lupyuen/lupyuen.github.io/src/dsi.md

 -   What are PinePhone's [__Display Engine (DE)__](https://lupyuen.github.io/articles/dsi#render-display) and [__Timing Controller (TCON)__](https://lupyuen.github.io/articles/dsi#render-display)

-Please join me in the next article when we'll talk about PinePhone's Display Engine and Timing Controller!
+Please join me in the next article when we'll dive inside PinePhone's Display Engine and Timing Controller!

 Check out the other articles on __NuttX RTOS for PinePhone__...